 Document all pathology or any abnormalities in a minimum of two scanning planes.
 Images with and without measurements should be taken of these areas along with documentation of blood flow with color flow and/or Doppler.
+Color images should be with and without color.
 If needed provide clip store/cine images.